-A hard copy of either the Student Code of Conduct or Student Handbook can be requested at any campus principal's office.
+A hard copy of either the Student Code of Conduct or Student Handbook can be requested at the Front Office.

 Note: References to board policy codes are included for ease of reference.
-The hard copy of the district's official policy manual is available for review in the district administration office, and an electronic copy is available at www.centeris.org.
+The hard copy of the district's official policy manual is available for review in the district administration office, and an unofficial electronic copy is available at [www.centerisd.org].